|

 embraces and expresses music from the

-European, Northern Indian, and
+European, Northern Indian, and American

-American jazz classical traditions.
-Born
+jazz classical traditions.
+Born in Fukuoka,

-in Fukuoka, Japan, Takeishi came to
+Japan, Takeishi came to USC's famed guitar

-receiving instruction from the legendary
+program, also receiving instruction from the

-Pepe Romero.
+legendary Pepe Romero.
 Takeishi's budding

-performing career has already taken him
+performing career has already taken him to

-to across the country, from LA to NY.
+across the country, from LA to NY.

 |